Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -	All answers and options to display correctly
 -	Multiple options for the user
 -	Visually appealing on all devices
--	All images and forms to load and run at a high performance level
+-	All images and forms expected to load and run at a high-performance level

 # Design Choices